 Guidance: The inspector should develop a list of requirements and commitments, and determine if the licensee's program provides a means of tracking requirements and commitments.

-If a risk-informed ISI program, the inspector should obtain the licensee submittal that requested use of this alternative method and the safety evaluation report issued by the NRC.
+If the licensee has adopted a risk-informed ISI program, the inspector should obtain the licensee submittal that requested use of this alternative method and the safety evaluation report issued by the NRC.
 Compare this material to the ISI program to ensure the requirements are met.

 b.
 Means of preparing plans and schedules and filing them with enforcement and regulatory authorities having jurisdiction at the facility.